balena-io/docs/pages/learn/develop/runtime.md

 ACTION=="remove", SUBSYSTEM=="block", ENV{DEVTYPE}=="partition", RUN+="/bin/sh -c '/usr/src/scripts/unmount.sh'"
 ```

-This rules will trigger everytime we plug or unplug a block partition device and run the scripts we provide (`/usr/src/mount.sh` or `/usr/src/unmount.sh`).
+These rules will trigger everytime we plug or unplug a block partition device and run the scripts we provide (`/usr/src/mount.sh` or `/usr/src/unmount.sh`).

 Copy both the rules and scripts to your container:
 ```Dockerfile